ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 The markup code is fairly standard editor fare.

 1. You can see the use of the UIComponents to standardize the HTML.
-2. `EditForm` is replaved by `ModalEditForm`.
-It ensures stuff isn't rendered until it's loaded and cascades the `EditContext`.
+2. `EditForm` is replaced by `ModalEditForm`.
+It ensures content isn't rendered until it's loaded and cascades the `EditContext`.
-3. The buttons use the various boolean Properties to control their display state.
+3. The buttons use the various boolean properties to control their display state.

 ```html
 @namespace CEC.Blazor.ModalEditor